Robotics-Project-2024-2025/Manipulator_UR5_Project/README.md

 ```bash
 Enable integration with my default WSL distro
 ```
 and then enable it for your WSL version.
-It will automatically link DockerDesktop to your WSL.
+This will automatically link Docker Desktop to your WSL.

-Remember, `the DockerDesktop should be opened to make the project work`
+Remember, `Docker Desktop must be open for the project to work`.

 [Back to top](#table-of-contents)